 Green kids aren’t born, they are made.
 They are taught environmentally friendly habits by their parents and peers.
 Sustainability lessons for kids come by the way of science teachers and scouting troop projects.
-Eco friendly kids are molded by those around them and should be encouraged and rewarded for their hard work.
-And Barbara’s (those delicious wholesome cereals and snacks!), wants to recognize service minded kids who work hard make their community a better place.
+Eco-friendly kids are molded by those around them and should be encouraged and rewarded for their hard work.

 Table of Contents

-Summer is the perfect time for Sustainability Lessons!
+Now is the perfect time for Sustainability Lessons

 I spent a lot of time supplementing my children’s education.
 We chose lessons that focused on topics that I felt were important.
 Art, music, the environment, and science are losing focus in our elementary schools and those are all subjects that my husband and I are passionate about.

 Want to supplement your child’s education?
 Are you homeschooling and looking for more hands-on activities?
-Get your kids involved in the sustainable activities below and then make sure you nominated them for the Barabara’s Believe in Better contest!
+Get your kids involved in the sustainable activities below.
 Remember, eco friendly kids are not born, they are nurtured to become that way!

 Learn How to Build a Toad House